guohui-gao/test_git_actions/samples/README.md

-Test trigger Actions only by a file
+# Test trigger Actions by the file change via Pull Request